 Many of the above animal pests are included in the Regional Pest Management Plan, which also contains policy and control information.

-Waikato Regional Council staff, and a contractor based in the Coromandel/Hauraki area, can provide practical advice on how to control pests.
-Get the contact details for our Biosecurity Animal Pest Staff and Contractors here.
+Waikato Regional Council staff can provide practical advice on how to control pests.
+Contact us here.

 Planning a pest control operation?
 Want to know how to go about it?
 A new tool developed by Landcare Research may be the best place to start.
 The Vertebrate Pest Control Decision Support System (DSS) provides the most appropriate control options in a particular locality.